pjones-git/S3-Static-Web-Deploy/README.md

-# S3-Static-Web-Deploy
-S3 Static Website Deployment via Terraform
+# S3 Static Website Deployment with Terraform

-**S3 Static Website Deployment with Terraform**

 This project shows how a static website can be deployed to Amazon Web Services (AWS) using modern Infrastructure as Code practices.